bkowalski99/OhioBot/README.md

 Featuring:
 * SQLite3 to manage a database
-* Discord API to connect to a DB
+* Discord API to connect to a specified server
 * Unsecure SQL code that is probably liable to injection

 Next Steps: